 Now that you’ve got your checklists sorted, it’s a good idea to think about how you’re going to squeeze everything in.
 Be realistic about the time you’ll need to complete different tasks, and try to avoid stacking everything into one day.

 It might be worth taking some time off work so you can focus solely on moving, rather than squeezing everything into your evenings.
-You could also try asking your employer about flexible working – some will be happy to flex your working hours to accommodate your move, especially as many people are working from home at the moment.
+You could also try asking your employer about flexible working – some will be happy to flex your working hours to accommodate your move.

 Categorise your boxes

-There are many different ways to categorise your boxes when packing, but whichever way you want to do it will help reduce stress once you’re in your new home.
-You may want to group your belongings by type, such as by putting all bedding in one box, or you may choose to pack everything that goes in one particular room together.
+There are many ways to categorise your boxes when packing, but whichever way you choose it will help reduce stress once you’re in your new home.
+You may want to group your belongings by type, such as by putting all bedding in one box, or you may choose to pack everything that goes in one room together.
 Just make sure to label them!